 “When the first acceptance came in from SUNY Downstate, I thought, ‘Thank goodness, at least now I know I’m going to medical school no matter what.’
 But then a few weeks later, more started coming in and I didn’t expect it to be so great.
 With all that hard work I put in, studying all night—it was all worth it.”

 Chelsea has received acceptances from Albert Einstein, Columbia, Weill Cornell, Drexel, Hofstra, Howard, Mount Sinai, New York University, SUNYs Downstate and Stony Brook, and Tufts.
-She still in the process of making a final decision and will hear about financial packages in the next few weeks from each school.
-She has already been awarded full tuition scholarships at two of the schools that have accepted her–including Columbia University’s College of Physicians and Surgeons, which she has decided to attend.
+She has been awarded full tuition scholarships at four of the schools that have accepted her–including Columbia University’s College of Physicians and Surgeons, which she has decided to attend.
 The school is also paying her room and board.

 “I am most proud of achieving my goal I’ve been working towards for so long and becoming a role model for my younger siblings and my little cousins.
 My accomplishments have opened them up to the many careers they could pursue, no matter their background.
 Because of what I’ve done, they no longer look at being a doctor or lawyer or engineer as a pipedream, but a possibility.”